top of page

 Rest assured, they won't be wearing diapers in college!
 With time, persistence, and gentle guidance, they will master this important milestone.

-Transitioning from cot to big bed
+Transitioning from cot to a big bed

 It is advisable to hold off on transitioning from a cot to a bed until your toddler is around 2.5 - 3 years old.
 It is important to focus on conquering one milestone at a time, as moving out of the cot too early can potentially introduce new or increased sleep problems.